sarsic/metro/README.md

 **You can reach Open Api definition at** http://localhost:8080/api-docs/

-Once app is started db schema will be created(schema.sql) and 2 products will be initially saved to db(data.sql)
+Once app is started db schema will be created(schema.sql) and 2 products will be initially saved to db(data.sql).
+I didnt put code comment because I was time boxed for this task.

 Example of calls: